Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder

 So far, we only used the density information from high-dimensional space for the embedding, but not the extracted density tree itself.
 The push-pull loss in equation \eqref{eq:unweighted_pploss} is agnostic to the positions of the involved centroids within the density tree, only their Euclidean distance to the embedding $h_i$ matters.
-In contrast, the hierarchical structure is important for the biological interpretation of the data: It is much less important if an embedding is placed close to two centroids that are on the same branch of the density tree than it is if the embedding is placed between two different branches.
+In contrast, the hierarchical structure is important for the biological interpretation of the data: it is much less important if an embedding is placed close to two centroids that are on the same branch of the density tree than it is if the embedding is placed between two different branches.
 In the first case, cells are just not ordered correctly within a trajectory, while in the second case we get false evidence for an altogether different pathway.
-The situation is illustrated on toy data in figure \ref{fig:geo-dist}.
-There are many points between the red centroid on the cyan branch and the purple branch, which can falsely indicate a circluar trajectory.